Why this matters

 As mentioned in Increasing your Space's distribution, creating content that prospective followers are interested in is the best way to grow your Space's following on Quora.
 By following your Space, your followers have indicated their interest in not only your Space's content, but also its quality and norms, so they're counting on you to uphold them.
 It's ok to have a point of view; that's why people follow your Space instead of a topic, but if you go too far afield, you'll likely see their engagement decline.

-Many people on Quora are familiar with our content policies such as BNBR.
+Many people on Quora are familiar with our Platform Policies.
 In Spaces, you have some flexibility to set your own standards.
 As these may be different from what people are used to outside of Spaces, you and your collaborators will need to communicate to followers what the norms are for your Space.
 Here are some guiding questions that may be helpful:

 - What subject is this Space mostly about and how far outside that subject is still within the Space's scope?